Tadeusz Adamowski: Early life

 He was the son of Polish musicians Józef and Antonina Adamowski née Szumowska, who with Józef’s brother Tymoteusz Adamowski made up the Adamowski Trio.
 He was the brother of Helenka Adamowska Pantaleoni, film and stage actress and humanitarian associated with the founding of UNICEF.
 He was also a cousin of the Polish pianist and diplomat Ignacy Paderewski.

-Adamowski was born in Lausanne, Switzerland when his parents, Polish immigrants to the United States, had traveled there so that his mother could avoid being in the spotlight in her advanced pregnant condition.
+Adamowski was born in Lausanne, Switzerland when his parents, Polish immigrants to the United States, had traveled there so that his mother could avoid being in the spotlight in her advanced pregnancy condition.
 His family resided in Brookline, Massachusetts, and were actively engaged in the music world in Boston but also traveled frequently to Europe.
 Adamowski graduated from the Browne and Nichols School in the class of 1918.
 He finished a degree in economics at Harvard (Cambridge, Massachusetts) in 1922.
 While in school he played American football, tennis, basketball and ice hockey.
 He was a member of the Harvard hockey team, and the college's fencing team.

 In Poland

 In 1925 "he went to Warsaw as an agent for the General Motors Corporation".
 In Warsaw he ran into Polish hockey players, associated with the club AZS Warszawa, who asked him to join their team after he explained he had played hockey at Harvard.
 With Adamowski on the team, AZS Warszawa five times in a row won the Polish championship (1927, 1928, 1929, 1930 and 1931).

-Between 1926 and 1931 he was the center of the Poland national team and was considered to be one of the most technically skilled hockey players in Europe.
+Between 1926 and 1931 he was the center of the Polish national team and considered one of the most technically skilled hockey players in Europe.
 He was chosen as the fourth most popular athlete in Poland in 1927 (and 7th in 1929).

 In 1926 Adamowski took part in the European Hockey Championship in Davos, as part of the first-ever international appearance of the Polish ice hockey team.
 Adamowski played in the European Championships six times in all (1926, 1927, 1929-silver medal, 1930, 1931-silver medal, and 1933).

 He participated in the World Championships three times (1930, 1931, and 1933).
 In 1928 Adamowski skated in the Olympic tournament, also with Poland's national hockey team.
 In 1930, during the World Championships in Davos was appointed to represent Europe at the game with Canada.
-One of his greatest hockey successes came in 1931 at the World Championship in Krynica, when the Polish team with Adamowski as its leader took fourth place, after Canada, USA, and Austria, making it the second team in Europe.
+One of his greatest hockey successes came in 1931 at the World Championship in Krynica, when the Polish team with Adamowski as its leader took fourth place, after Canada, the US, and Austria, making it the second team in Europe.

 He became the coach of the Poland national team in 1927 and served until 1930, as well as in 1932.
-As a coach he popularized Canadian hockey methods and strategy which stressed teamwork over individual players.
+As a coach, he popularized Canadian hockey methods and strategy which stressed teamwork over individual players.
 Along with Aleksander Tupalski he also served as a coach for the Gdańsk club Gedania.

 In the 1930s he worked initially for the group General Motors (delegation in Warsaw), and then in the enterprise "Gdynia-America shipping" S.A.